Myths About Majors

 "The major I choose now will be what I do for the rest of my life."

 Not necessarily; that's really up to you and the interests you develop.
 Rather than commit you to a path you cannot change, your bachelor's degree shows employers that you have honed the writing, analytical, and thinking skills that are at a premium in the career world and are relevant to a wide range of areas.

 "Once I decide a major, I cannot change my mind and major in something else."

 Many students change majors.
 This makes sense, since the courses you take in college may expose you to new things, which can change your interests and, in turn, your major.
 In fact, liberal arts programs encourage exploration (that's the core curriculum)!
 "I am taking courses in the core curriculum that have nothing to do with the major I'm thinking about."

 Although you may not realize it at first, these courses do relate to your major and your career preparation as well.
-The core courses emphasize the foundation skills you will need in any job or in any career.
+The core courses emphasize the foundation skills you will need in any job.
 They also give you the opportunity to expand what you already know.
 Well-rounded applicants, those with a broad knowledge background and a range of interests, are more confident and more attractive to professional recruiters and future colleagues.